Each of the themed anthologies contains a selection of reprinted stories

 - Chris Mason’s ‘The Stairwell’ won the Aurealis Award in 2017 for best horror novella.
 From Below the Stairs – Tales from the Cellar

-- Brian Craddock’s ‘Ismail’s Expulsion’ won the Paul Haines Award for Long Fiction, awarded as part of the Australian Shadows Awards, 2017.
+- Brian Craddock’s ‘Ismail’s Expulsion’ won the Paul Haines Award for best Long Fiction, awarded as part of the Australian Shadows Awards, 2017.
 From Between the Tracks – Tales from the Ghost Train

 - Martin Livings’ ‘The Circle Line’ from Between the Tracks – Tales from the Ghost Train was shortlisted for the Australian Shadows Award for best short fiction, 2017